TomWartm/ITJobsCH/README.md

 # Job Market Insights
-This is a script that scrapes [jobs.ch](https://www.jobs.ch/en/) and [itjobs.ch](https://www.itjobs.ch/jobs/) to summarize, visualize, and filter interesting jobs.
+This is a script that scrapes [jobs.ch](https://www.jobs.ch/en/) and [itjobs.ch](https://www.itjobs.ch/jobs/), based on keywords related to IT, to summarize, visualize, and filter interesting jobs.

 **Last Data Downloaded:** 13 February, 2025